OpenBB-finance/OpenBB/website/content/bot/reference/discord/options/topvoletf.md

 # topvoletf

-?

-This command allows users to view the top 15 ETFs with the highest options volume.
-The data is retrieved from a reliable source and is updated daily.
-The ETFs are sorted by the highest options volume, with the highest volume ETF being listed first.
-The data is easily accessible and can be used to gain insight into the current market trends.
+This command allows the user to retrieve the Top 15 Highest ETF options volumes by adding the call and put volume together.
+This data can be used to identify the most liquid options for trading.

 ### Usage